• About

 Advisors

 All Directors can access the Company’s advisors and obtain independent professional advice at the Company’s expense in performance of their duties as Directors.
-The Audit Committee works with the Company’s auditor, RSM UK Audit LLP.
-The Board liaises regularly with the Company’s Nominated Advisor, Canaccord Genuity to ensure compliance with AIM Rules.

 Strategy

-The Board actively participates in setting, and regularly reviewing, the strategy of the business, and in how it is communicated in its Annual Report and Accounts.
-The Company sets out its strategy within the Chairman’s Statement, the Chief Executive’s Statement, and the Business and Financial Review of its Annual Report and Accounts, the latest of which can be found here.
+The Company sets out its strategy in the Strategic Report, Chairman’s Statement, Chief Executive’s Statement and Financial Review of its Annual Report and Accounts, the latest of which can be found here.

 Risk Management